folio-org/raml-module-builder/README.md

   correctly, parameters are of the correct type and contain the correct content as indicated by the RAML file.

-- The shade plugin, which will generate a fat-jar runnable jar - while the shade plugin is not mandatory - it makes things easier.
+- The shade plugin, which will generate a fat-jar runnable jar.
+While the shade plugin is not mandatory, it does makes things easier.
 The important thing to notice is the main class that will be run when running your module.
 Notice the `Main-class` and `Main-Verticle` in the shade plugin configuration.

-- The maven exec plugin, which will generate the POJOs and interfaces based on the RAML files
+- The maven exec plugin, which will generate the POJOs and interfaces based on the RAML files.

 - The maven resource plugin, which will copy the RAML files into a directory under `/apidocs` so that the runtime framework can pick it up and display html